 Growing Lucky Bamboo in Soil

 Lucky bamboo doesn't like to dry out nor does it want to be waterlogged.
 Keep it moist and dump excess water from the pot's drainage tray if you must.
-However, try to avoid pouring off excess water because you're pouring off soil nutrients each time.
+However, try to avoid overwatering because you're pouring off soil nutrients each time you empty the drainage tray.
 Instead, water moderately and regularly.

 Growing Lucky Bamboo in Water